 While no harmful health risks to your eyes are anticipated from wearing the retainer lenses, as with any extended wear contact lenses, there are potential risks of irritation to the eye, infections, or corneal ulcers.
 To minimize these risks, please be sure to always wash your hands prior to inserting or removing your old lenses and follow all proper care instructions for the lenses.
 Should you develop any unusual symptoms or prolonged discomfort, remove your lenses immediately and contact our office to schedule a follow-up appointment.
 Paragon CRT Contact Lenses also carry risks that are not typically associated with other types of contact lenses, such as blurry or variable vision, especially late in the day.
 The blurry vision and how long it lasts each day should decrease with time.
 All risks are minimized if you follow the correct contact lens wearing schedule and care procedures, remove your contact lenses if problems occur, and report to your primary eye care practitioner as soon as possible.
 As with any procedure, there may be unforeseeable risks.

 Vision correction with orthokeratology lasts throughout the daytime as long as the Paragon CRT lenses were worn the previous night.
 Blurry or variable vision, especially late in the day, may occur.
 The blurry vision and how long it lasts each day should decrease with time as the eye gets used to the treatment therapy.

 Is Orthokeratology covered by insurance?

 Like most elective vision correction procedures, orthokeratology is not typically covered by insurance plans.
 The cost of this corneal refractive therapy will vary based on the complexity of your prescription and the shape of your cornea.
-We offer financing for the orthokeratology procedure because we believe all children should have an opportunity for clear, stabilized vision.
+We offer financing options for the orthokeratology procedure because we believe all children should have an opportunity for a clear, stabilized vision.

 Schedule a consultation for ortho-k today to find out if your child could be without glasses tomorrow!